zendframework/zend-expressive-authentication-oauth2/docs/book/v1/grant/password.md

 # Password

-This use case can be used to authenticate an API with user's password grant.
-The typical scenario includes a Login web page with username and password that is used to authenticate against a first-party API.
+This use case allows authentication to an API using the user's credentials (generally a username and password).
+The typical scenario includes a "Login" web page that captures a username and password combination that is used to authenticate against a first-party API.
 Password grant is only appropriate for **trusted clients**.
 If you build your own website as a client of your API, then this is a great way to handle logging in.

 The client sends a POST request with following parameters:

-- `grant_type` = password;
+- `grant_type` = password.
-- `client_id` with the client’s ID;
+- `client_id` with the client’s ID.
-- `client_secret` with the client’s secret;
+- `client_secret` with the client’s secret.
-- `scope` with a space-delimited list of requested scope permissions;
+- `scope` with a space-delimited list of requested scope permissions.
-- `username` with the user’s username;
+- `username` with the user’s username.
 - `password` with the user’s password.

 The authorization server responds with a JSON as follows: